 17. Passports, visas and health requirements

-British citizens currently require a passport valid for the period of their stay when visiting France.
+British citizens currently require a passport which is less than 10 years old on the date you enter France and which is valid for at least 3 months after the day you plan to leave.
 A visa is not required.
 Requirements may change and you must check the up to date position in good time before departure for France.
-A full British passport would usually take approximately 3 to 6 weeks to obtain but is currently (July 2020) taking much longer.
-If you or any member of your party is 16 or over and haven't yet got or had a passport, even more time needs to be allowed as UK Passport Service has to confirm your identity before issuing your first passport.
+A full British passport would usually take approximately 3 to 6 weeks to obtain but may take much longer.
+If you or any member of your party is 16 or over and haven't yet got or had a passport, even more time needs to be allowed as the UK Passport Service has to confirm your identity before issuing your first passport.

 If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the French embassy or consulate of the of the country(ies) to or through which you are intending to travel.